kurbster/Prompt-Summarization/README.md

 This area of NLP is changing rapidly and any contributions could change the course of how researchers solve this problem.
 Being able to summarize prompts would be a significant contribution to this area and would be widely used amongst researchers and the industry alike.

-## How to Contribute
+## How to Get Started
 1. Fork the repository and `git clone` your local version.
-2. Download the dataset.
+2. Download the original APPS dataset.
-    1. You can use the `download.sh` script.
-This will download then prepare the dataset.
+    1. You can do this by running the `download.sh` script in the `src` directory.
+This will download then prepare the original dataset automatically.
+3. Download and extract our contributed dataset.
+    1. The link to download is [here](https://drive.google.com/file/d/1amSx0M_wExcfVDFjp6Ez4p_VkGouoYl7/view?usp=sharing).
+You will need to extract the tar file inside of the `Prompt-Summarization` directory.
+4. Set up your api keys.
+    1. Set up a directory called `.env` or `environ`.
+These directories are in the `.gitignore` file so your api keys won't be pushed to github.
+    2. After obtaining api keys from [OpenAI](https://beta.openai.com/) or [StudioAI21](https://studio.ai21.com/) you should save them in a file like this
+    ```
+    export OPENAI_API_KEY=...
+    export STUDIO21_API_KEY=...
+    ```
+    3. Before running a script you need to source that file to export those environment variables.
+    ```
+    . .env/my_api_keys
+    ```
+6. Install the requirements, `pip install -r requirements.txt`.
+7. Now you're all set up!
+Read the sections below to see how to run the specific examples.

+## Generating samples with GPT3
+1. To generate samples with the GPT3 API, simply run `./gpt_api.py`

+## Generating samples with StudioAI21
+1. To generate samples with the StudioAI21 API, simply run: `./studio21_api.py --single`.

+## Generating samples with Codex
+1. To generate samples with the Codex API, simply run `./codex_api.py`

+## How to Contribute Human Generated Samples
 3. Copy a problem from the `APPS` directory into the data directory in the corresponding difficulty directory.
 4. Create your summarization files.
     1. `summary.txt` - A basic summary of the prompt